-This is the percentage of patients prescribed antipsychotic drugs.
-While antipsychotic medications may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
-In limited situations, increased usage of these drugs may indicate a facility is using these medications to subdue residents.
+This is the percent of patients who were prescribed antipsychotic drugs.
+Antipsychotic drugs are given to residents for many medical conditions, including Alzheimer's or other dementias.
+Unfortunately, in limited cases, increased usage of these drugs may suggest that a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This statistic is a measure of the percent of long-term residents taking antianxiety drugs.
+This datapoint gauges the percent of long-term stay residents receiving antianxiety drugs.

 Managing Depression Among Residents

-This datapoint measures the percent of long-term stay residents who are demonstrating symptoms of depression.
+This is the percentage of residents who are demonstrating symptoms of depression.
 High levels of depression could indicate a lower level of care.

 Appropriate Vaccine Usage